antoniou79/BladeRunnerSubtitles/README.md

 1. imageRowPNGFilename: is the filename of the input PNG image file which should contain a row of (preferably) tab separated glyphs.
 Example: "Tahoma_18ShdwTranspThreshZero003-G5.png".
 Keep in mind that:
     * The first glyph should be repeated here too, as in the overrideEncoding.txt file.
 	* Background should be transparent.
-	* [TBC] all colors used in the character glyphs should not have any transparency value (eg from Gimp 2, set Layer->Transparency->Threshold alpha to 0).
+	* All colors used in the character glyphs should not have any transparency value (eg from Gimp 2, set Layer->Transparency->Threshold alpha to 0).
+There's no partial transparency supported by the game.
+A pixel will either by fully transparent or fully opaque.
-    * If you use special glyphs that are not in the specified ascii codepage (eg ñ, é, í, â don't appear in the Greek codepage), then in this image file you should use the actual special glyphs - put them at the position of the placeholder characters in your "all-characters" string that you've specified in the overrideEncoding.txt file.
+    * If you use special glyphs that are not in the specified ASCII codepage (eg ñ, é, í, â don't appear in the Greek codepage), then in this image file you should use the actual special glyphs - put them at the position of the placeholder characters in your "all-characters" string that you've specified in the overrideEncoding.txt file.
 2. targetFONfilename: Example: "SUBTLS_E.FON".
 Keep in mind that:
     * As of yet, only the SUBTLS_E.FON is supported by a modified (non-official) version of the BladeRunner ScummVM engine.
 3. minSpaceBetweenLettersInRowLeftToLeft: This is a length (positive integer) in pixels that indicates the __minimum__ distance between the left-most side of a glyph and the left-most side of the immediate subsequent glyph in the input image PNG (row of glyphs) file.